Tolethrien/New-Timer/README.md

 - **Time Tracking**: Monitor the time you spend on individual tasks and total time on whole project.
 - **User-Friendly Interface**: An intuitive interface in lofi style that allows you to start tracking time quickly and easily.

+## Try out!

+you can use this test account to scroll through app:

+- login: preview@emberborn.xyz
+- password: Preview#Preview123

 ## Installation

 this App supports PWA(progresive web App)